bisdn/bisdn.github.io/introduction_baseboxd.md

 ### OpenFlow
-Baseboxd communicates with switches usint the [OpenFlow protocol][of].
+Baseboxd communicates with switches using the [OpenFlow protocol][of].
 Our implementation uses the Broadcom's OF-DPA flavour specifically.
 It abides by the [OF-DPA][ofdpa] table type pattern specification guidelines.
 Switches compatible with Broadcom's SDK come with the `OF Agent`. `OF Agent` is a daemon which serves the OpenFlow connection between the control plane, and the Broadcom-implemented data plane.
 It enforces the table type pattern specification on the side of the switch.

 ```text
 +--------------+  +